top of page

 The verb 'deject' has its etymological roots in Latin.
 It is derived from the Latin word 'deicere,' which is a combination of 'de' meaning 'down' and 'icere' meaning 'to throw' or 'to cast.'
 Therefore, the etymology of 'deject' conveys the idea of throwing someone down or casting them into a state of disheartenment or discouragement.
 It accurately describes the action of causing someone to feel downcast or dispirited.
 The Latin origins of 'deject' emphasize the act of lowering one's emotional state, reflecting its roots in Latin where 'deicere' signified a figurative casting down of one's spirits.

-Quiz: Find the meaning of the verb deject:
+Find the correct meaning of the verb deject:

 Try Again!